 Report cards are mailed home and course grades are recorded on a student's permanent record at the end of each semester.
-Progress reports are mailed home at the end of the first quarter in semester one and at the end of the third quarter in semester two.
+Parents can check progress of student grades every day using the Canvas parent app.
+Please see the school district's website as to how to sign up for the Canvas app or contact the high school directly.